 Buy quality, long-lived products to reduce how often you must discard and replace them.

 For more ways you can reduce the amount of waste you send to the landfill, take a look at the sustainability section of our blog.

 Ian Johnson is the Director of Sustainability at Colorado College in Colorado Springs.
 As the director, Ian is responsible for creating programs and policies to achieve a carbon-neutral campus as well as promote education and research focused on campus sustainability.
 Ian also works with faculty and staff to incorporate sustainability efforts and concepts throughout the liberal arts curriculum.

 Brett Stevens is the Vice President of Material Procurement and Sales at TerraCycle.
 Located in New Jersey the global company that offers free recycling programs funded by brands, manufacturers and retailers.

-The 5 Gyres Institute in California is a leader against plastic pollution with more than ten years of research and experience.
+The 5 Gyres Institute near Los Angeles is a leader against plastic pollution with more than ten years of research and experience.
 Since 2009, the institute has engaged over 300 scientists, executives, brands and celebrities to increase awareness and research into plastic pollution.
 The company works globally with ambassadors in 66 different countries.

 What Do You Think?